infoinsec/mkp-iroh/README-iroh-z32.md

 - Prefixes use z32 alphabet: `ybndrfg8ejkmcpqxot1uwisza345h769` (lowercase only).
 - Multiple prefixes are OR (match any).
-- Matches append to `./iroh-keys.txt` by default.
+- Matches append to `./iroh-keys.txt` and are also printed to stdout by default.
+- Use `-x` to suppress stdout output.
 - Use `-o` (append) or `-O` (overwrite) to set output file.
 - Use `-s` to print statistics.